Marcel Keraval

 Marcel had a rare gift.
 He never met a stranger, and he believed deeply in the power of a shared table.
 Any occasion could become a fête in his hands, marked by laughter, good wine, and food made with care and intention.
 His legacy lives on in the countless memories created in his restaurants and in the lives of those who learned from him, worked alongside him, or simply sat down to enjoy a meal he prepared.

-He is survived by his wife of 55 years, Monique Keraval, with whom he had just celebrated their wedding anniversary on December 27; his daughter, Elizabeth Cordes; his grandchildren, Stella and Ben Cordes; and beloved family in France and Canada.
+He is survived by his wife of 55 years, Monique Keraval, with whom he had just celebrated their wedding anniversary on December 27; his daughter, Elizabeth Cordes; his grandchildren, Stella and Ben Cordes; and beloved family in the United States, France, and Canada.

 In lieu of flowers, the family kindly requests that donations be made in Marcel’s honor to the Alzheimer’s Association.